nevenc/beer-service/README.md

 }
 ```

-* If running on Pivotal Container Service (PKS with NSXT) or Google Cloud Enginer (GKE), or other public cloud providers - you could use an external load balancer, e.g.
+* If running on Tanzu Kubernetes Grid (TKG) or Google Cloud Engine (GKE), or other public cloud providers - you could use an external load balancer, e.g.

 ```
 kubectl expose deployment beer-service --type=LoadBalancer --port=80 --target-port=80